yopla/MW-lite/README.txt

 no osc remote… but why not a time line sync in the future

 6/
+cornerpin modifier around mesh is possible, Excellent : move the anchor inside of the plane ! (osx only)

+7/
-cornerpin modifier around mesh is possible, send mesh as texture to another mesh
+send mesh as texture to another mesh